tea2code/fantasy-rts/README.md

             namespace: <string>
             tile:
                 - name: <string>
+                  blocking: [<string>]

-The types "static" and "tile" can/should/will exist multiple times.
+The types "attribute", "dynamic", "static" and "tile" can/should/will exist multiple times.
 Each representing a single entity.